Pont Neuf: Mascarons

-The mascarons are the stone masks, 381 in number, each being different and which decorate the sides of the bridge.
+The mascarons are 381 stone masks, each different from the others, which decorate the sides of the bridge.
 They represent the heads of forest and field divinities from ancient mythology, as well as satyrs and sylvains.
 They are copies of the originals attributed to the French Renaissance sculptor Germain Pilon (1525–1590), who also sculpted the tomb of King Henry II of France and Queen Catherine de'Medici in the Basilica of St Denis, five kilometers north of Paris.
 The mascarons remained in place until 1851–1854, when the bridge was completely rebuilt.
 At that time six of the original mascarons from the 16th century were placed in the Musée Carnavalet, along with eight molds of other originals.
 Eight other originals were first placed in the Musée de Cluny – Musée national du Moyen Âge, and are now in the French National Museum of the Renaissance in the Château d'Écouen.
 During their reconstruction, the Renaissance masks were replaced with copies made by noted 19th-century sculptors, including Hippolyte Maindron, Hubert Lavigne, Antoine-Louis Barye and Fontenelle.
 Fontenelle made 61 masks, which are found on the upstream side of the bridge between the right bank and the Île de la Cité.